Contract Law 24. marca 2020

 She represents important domestic and foreign clients in major litigation, administrative lawsuits and arbitrations, including lawsuits with international reach.
 Jana is one of the firm’s partners and an internationally recognized attorney.

-O act legal Slovakia - MPH Advocates:
+O act legal Slovakia:

 Providing our clients with a strong legal background for their long-term investments and day-to-day decisions.